Oaks

 Scarlet Oak Quercus coccinea

 Introduced from North America and planted occasionally as an ornamental.
 Flowers May.
 A deciduous tree with leaves averaging larger than those of our native oaks (up to 20cm in length) and more sharply angled, with bristle-tips at the ends of the leaf lobes.
 Underside of leaves almost hairless with just brownish hairs in the vein axils.
 Leaves often deeply cut more than half way to the mid vein.
+Winter buds somewhat elongated and pointed.
 Bark fissured and craggy but not flaking easily.

 Scarlet Oak Scarlet Oak Scarlet Oak